WiIIiam278/HuskHomes/docs/Economy-Hook.md

 </details>

 ### Bypassing economy checks
-Players with the `huskhomes.bypass.economy` [permission node](commands) bypass economy checks and can perform economy actions without paying.
+Players with the `huskhomes.bypass_economy_checks` [permission node](commands) bypass economy checks and can perform economy actions without paying.

 ## Home slots
 With the economy hook enabled, players will need to pay for home slots beyond their initial "free" allotment.